MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-10-15-devops-for-mobile-foundation-on-ICP.md

 ![Test Apps Script]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/upgrade_mfp_on_icp_scripts.png)

 ## DevOps Pipeline for Development, Test and Production
 What we have seen in the blog is a DevOps pipeline for development, where developers make changes to apps and adapters and commit the changes to git repository.
 Whenever changes are commited to git repository, the pipeline is configured to run the phases (jobs) such as deploying MF on ICP, building and testing apps and adapter and finally deleting the MF deployment from ICP.
 This is how a standard devops pipeline can be created for development.
-Based on your requiirement the jobs can be linked to create a continous delivery pipeline for development.
+Based on your requiirement the jobs can be linked to create a continuous delivery pipeline for development.

 The DevOps pipeline for Test is very similar to development, the only difference is that for test environment, instead of kicking off the pipeline for each of the git commit, it can be configured to run at regular interval (nightly) or twice in a day.
 This way all the changes delivered to git repository for a period of time gets tested in the test environment at regular intervals.